edinburghlivinglab/dds/pages/slow_hack.md

 ## By the End of this Phase

-You should understand and be able to explain what your team has done in the Slow Hack and why those actions were chosen, out of the available possibilities.
+1. You should understand and **be able to explain** what your team has done in the Slow Hack and why those actions were chosen, out of the available possibilities.

-Your team should have conducted an additional participatory design session with University stakeholders, abiding by the DDS and University ethics requirements.
+2. Your team should have conducted an additional **participatory design session** with University stakeholders, abiding by the DDS and University ethics requirements.
 Data analysis may still be in progress.

-Your team should have engaged in whatever other activities are necessary to develop your initial idea into a proof-of-concept scale idea.
+3. Your team should have engaged in whatever other activities are necessary to develop your initial idea into a prototype or **a proof-of-concept idea**.
 This will definitely include discussion, reflection, and critique within the team.
 It may include creating sketches, maps, physical prototypes, a website, or some other representation of your idea; it may include additional data collection or seeking out existing data; it may include additional participatory design.

     Your team does **not** need to have “solved” your problem.
-In the next phase, you will need to show that your idea has the potential to solve or at least affect the problem.
+In the next phase, you will need to show that your idea **has the potential to solve** or at least affect the problem.

-You and your team should have stored any newly collected data in accordance with approved DDS and university data management and privacy requirements.
+4. You and your team should have stored any newly collected data in accordance with approved DDS and university data management and privacy requirements.

 ## Learning Outcomes for this Phase